trex-paxos/trex-paxos-jvm/README.md

 * Fourth, explain the leader take-over protocol, which is the most complex step that uses both `prepare` and `accept` messages.
 * Fifth, explain the durable state requirements.
 * Sixth, define the invariants of this implementation.
-* Seventh, explain this implementation's design choices.
-* Eighth, provide a footnote on leader duels.
+* Seventh, provide a footnote on leader duels.

 ### First: Promises, Promises